mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.md

         * most OAuth2 servers also implement OpenId Connect
     * authentication and single-sign on - OpenID Connect
         * Federated Authentication
+* In an OIDC flow, you typically receive:
+    * ID Token → to know who the user is
+    * Access Token → to get what they can do
 * authentication protocol built on top of OAuth2, JWT and TLS
     * defines a standarized user identity token as JWT with required fields
         * iss - who issues the token